dzirtusss/paperlike-mac/README.md

 Alternative MacOS implementation of software monitor controls for **Dasung Paperlike HD** great eInk monitor.

+> NOTE: I am not using this anymore as C binding, as have switched to https://github.com/alin23/Lunar.
+It has
+> a CLI, which is able to send DDCCI commands w/o any hassle as well on M1 HDMI port.
+Dasung codes can be picked
+> from this repo.
+E.g.: `lunar ddc PaperlikeHD 0x08 0x0603` to send clear

 To compile:
 ```
 git clone https://github.com/dzirtusss/paperlike-mac